SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 title: 'USB Auto-Attach in Qubes'
 tagline: 'Allowing Qubes USB VM to automatically attach devices to other VMs'
+description: '
+In this post I describe an RPC implementation and a Qrexec policy for Qubes OS to automatically attach specific USB devices to desired VMs when they are connected to sys-usb.
+'

 categories: [ 'hw/usb', 'sw/qubes' ]
 ---